Erreur-404/erreur-404.github.io/content/writeups/ringzer0_wrong_byte.md

 color: ""
 ---

 Ok so this challenge was a quick but cool one.
-We are given a simple ELF binary as follows.
+We are given a simple ELF binary that prints a string of seemingly random characters when run and exits with a status of 1.
+Diving into the code gives a broader understanding of what happens before we receive this string as output, which eventually leads us to the flag.

+## Initial analysis

+First, let's see what we're playing with.

 > $ file d04497a8afdee258a04b004eb029eed8
 >
-> d04497a8afdee258a04b004eb029eed8: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter
- /lib64/ld-linux-x86-64.so.2, for GNU/Linux 2.6.24, BuildID[sha1]=4d43964329bcfe200c4cd48f640fa452b0797b02, not stripp
+> d04497a8afdee258a04b004eb029eed8: ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, for GNU/Linux 2.6.24, BuildID[sha1]=4d43964329bcfe200c4cd48f640fa452b0797b02, not stripped

-ed
+It's an ELF binary, so it's intended to be executed on Linux.
 When run, the file prints a string that looks like garbage and returns a non-null exit code, which could mean that something wrong happened.

 > $ ./d04497a8afdee258a04b004eb029eed8
 >